by Tony Vidler

 A statement of advice chocka-block full of generic descriptions of different types of insurance policies?
 Who cares.
 That’s boring too, and besides, I don’t care about insurance….I just want money to turn up for my family if I can’t keep bringing the money in.

-The typical consumer doesn’t care about the stuff that is interesting to those sitting inside the industry.
-They typical consumer wants a result.
+The typical consumer doesn’t usually care about the stuff that is interesting to those sitting inside the industry.
+The typical consumer just wants the result.
 They are seeking advice because they want a particular thing to be achieved…..there is a future outcome that they want, and they are looking for help on how to achieve it.

 Think about how you help people achieve the outcomes they want.
-Think about how you make sure the things that they care about are resolved.
-Think about the stuff they care about….and then figure out what it is that you do to deliver the solutions.
-Therein lies the answer to beginning to figure out what value a firm delivers to client.
-THEN the small matter of how to communicate that value to them can be dealt with.
+That’s way more important than being seen to be different to your competitors.
+Think about how you make sure the things that clients care about are resolved.
+Think about the convenience you bring to their lives….the stuff they care about….and then figure out what it is that you do to deliver those solutions.
+Therein lies the answer to beginning to figure out what value your firm delivers to client.
+Once you’ve got that figured out THEN the small matter of how to communicate that value to them can be dealt with.